 The Company maintained an allowance for doubtful accounts receivable for estimated losses resulting from the inability of the Company's customers to make required payments.
 If the financial condition of the Company's customers were to deteriorate, or even a single customer was otherwise unable to make payments, additional allowances may be required.
-As of September 30, 2011, three customers accounted for 100% of the accounts receivable balance.
-As of September 30, 2010, three customers accounted for approximately 82% of the accounts receivable balance.
-With the sale of the DRIE etch product line and our exit from our historical core operations, we currently have no customers.
+As of December 31, 2011, two customers accounted for 100% of the accounts receivable balance.
+As of December 31, 2010, three customers accounted for approximately 82% of the accounts receivable balance.
+With the sale of the DRIE etch product line and our exit from our historical core operations, we currently have one customer related to continuing operations.
 Accounts receivable balances related to prior operations are captured in Discontinued Operations in our Condensed Consolidated Balance Sheets.
 Accounts receivable balances related to ongoing operations are captured in Current Assets in our Condensed Consolidated Balance Sheets.